UFC 318: Background

 A light heavyweight bout between Jimmy Crute and Marcin Prachnio took place at the event.
 They were originally scheduled to compete in February at UFC 312 but Prachnio had to withdraw from the fight for unknown reasons.

-A middleweight bout between Ateba Abega Gautier and Robert Valentin took place at this event.
+A middleweight bout between Ateba Gautier and Robert Valentin took place at this event.
 They were briefly scheduled to compete at UFC on ESPN: Lewis vs. Teixeira one week prior, but the pairing was moved to this event for unknown reasons.

 A women's strawweight bout between Amanda Ribas and Tabatha Ricci was scheduled for this event.
 However, the bout was moved to UFC on ABC: Whittaker vs. de Ridder one week later for unknown reasons.

 A middleweight bout between former title challenger Paulo Costa and Roman Kopylov was scheduled for UFC 317.
 However the bout was moved to this event for unknown reasons.

 Kevin Holland and Daniel Rodriguez met in a welterweight bout at this event.
 The pairing was first booked at UFC Fight Night: Woodley vs. Burns in May 2020, but Holland pulled out due to injury.
 They were then expected to meet again in September 2022 at UFC 279 in a catchweight bout of 180 pounds.
 However, the promotion opted to book them on short notice against different opponents at the same event, mainly due to Khamzat Chimaev missing weight by nearly 10 pounds for his headliner bout (Holland and Chimaev ended up facing each other in the co-main event).

 A middleweight bout between Ikram Aliskerov and Brunno Ferreira was scheduled for this event.
 However, on June 30, Aliskerov withdrew from the fight due to a broken toe and was replaced by promotional newcomer Jackson McVey.